mrlucasfreitas/easy-vagrant/README.md

 ![Logo of the project](https://raw.githubusercontent.com/mrlucasfreitas/easy-vagrant/master/img/vagrant01.png)

 # Easy Vagrant
-> Welcome to my fast project about vagrant.
 > Always in branch Master.

+Welcome to my fast project about vagrant, easy, simple and functional.

 My objective is to show vagrant for daily use in uncomplicated, simple and useful ways.